ValentinaHutter/openeo-test-suite/src/openeo_test_suite/tests/workflows/README.md

 pytest --openeo-backend-url=https://openeo.sentinel-hub.com/production --s2-collection=SENTINEL2_L2A
 ```

-1. `load_stac` is not supported, need to set to use SENTINEL2_L2A instead of the STAC url in conftest.py.
+1. `load_stac` is not supported, need to set to use SENTINEL2_L2A openEO Collection of the STAC url in conftest.py.
 2. Can't run most of the tests, since they rely on netCDF output format (not supported).
 3. The single test using geoTIFF as output format fails with:
 ```